prapooskur/SlugCourses/abouttheproject.md

     * Prompt was specifically engineered to make Gemini returns its recommendations in a specific and consistent format with only relevant information
 7. Query Gemini LLM with final prompt and return response.

-Once we got the pipeline running, we used the Python FastAPI and Uvicorn libraries in order to create an API endpoint such that the app could send it the user's query and get back Gemini's response.
+Once we got the pipeline running, we used the Python FastAPI and Uvicorn libraries to create an API endpoint that the app could use to send the user's query and get back Gemini's response.

 ## Challenges we ran into